rjaakonm/Getting-and-Cleaning-Data-Project/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Input
+#Input

 Data set: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-Analysis Script
+#Analysis Script

 run_analysis.R: this script takes the input data, and creates the output file

 The script first downloads and unzips the dataset from the above url.
-The script then reads the test and training sets, merges them (1).
-It filters down the mean and std features, and selects only these (2) It merges in the activity names for the activities (3) It then builds up a series of labeled columns to represent single variables from the feature.
-(4) It calculates the average of each variable and writes out this data set to tidy.txt (5)
+1. The script then reads the test and training sets and merges the training and the test sets to create one data set.

-Output
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
+3. Uses descriptive activity names to name the activities in the data set
+4. Appropriately labels the data set with descriptive variable names.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+#Output

-Tidy dataset: tidy.txt
+Tidy dataset: tidydata.txt

-Code Book
+#Code Book

-CodeBook.md: describes the variables, the data, and any transformations or work that you performed to clean up the data
+CodeBook.md: describes the variables